Sarhad University of Science & Information Technology: SUIT Distance Education

 As per its Charter, the University has a mandate to offer education through distant/virtual means of education.
 The program was launched in 2002, which is duly approved by the Higher Education Department of Khyber Pakhtunkhwa.
 It is registered with the Higher Education Regulatory Authority, KP and recognized by the Higher Education Commission of Pakistan.

 Through this program, well established educational institutions located across the provinces of Khyber Pakhtunkhwa, Sindh, AJK, Gilgit-Baltistan and Islamabad Capital Territory have been registered to operate as Distance Education Centres (DECs) as well as Facilitation Centres for the students enrolled through DE program.

 The Governments of Baluchistan and KP have also granted NOCs to launch Distance Education Program in the major cities of Baluchistan and newly merged FATA districts, respectively, which will soon be materialized.

+Islamabad campus

+The Islamabad campus is located in Chatta Bakhtawar and is composed of three faculties which are: